-The Headmaster must approve a piece of work as meriting 3 credits and pupils receive a 3 credit certificate in assembly.
-These credits are logged on the internal database by the teacher who awarded them and contribute towards house points.
+The Head must approve a piece of work as meriting 3 credits and pupils receive a 3credit certificate in assembly.
+These credits are logged on the internal database by the teacher who awarded them and contributed towards house points.
 Pupils build up a bank of individual credits and the top twenty credit earners each week are announced in assembly, posted on the notice board and published in the weekly newsletter so that parents are informed, and pupils have a goal to aspire to.

-At Assembly every week, high quality work, progress and special efforts or achievements are acknowledged.
+During assembly, every week, high-quality work, progress and special efforts or achievements are acknowledged.